DingoOz/turtlebot3_ws/README.md

 # Custom TurtleBot3 with SLAMTEC Lidar

-This workspace contains a custom setup for TurtleBot3 with SLAMTEC Lidar, using a forked version of the TurtleBot3 repository.
+This workspace contains a custom setup for TurtleBot3 with SLAMTEC Lidar.

 ## Setup
 1. Clone this repository